lionkmp/ai64_extractor/README.txt

 WHAT IS THIS?

-ai64 allows you to comvert complete directory structures containing c64 programs into IDE64 compatible copy of the whole strucure. e.g. try running it on a complete copy of Digital Dungeon FTP Archive, before burning a CD for IDE64 usage.
-Most of the archive will be converted to .prg and .d64 files, which are very easly to use on C64!
+ai64 allows you to convert complete directory structures containing c64 programs into IDE64 compatible copy of the whole structure. e.g. try running it on a complete copy of Digital Dungeon FTP Archive, before burning a CD for IDE64 usage.
+Most of the archive will be converted to .prg and .d64 files, which are very easy to use on C64!

 SYSTEM REQUIREMENTS